 Vivaldi Park: accommodation

 Vivaldi Park has a huge resort development at the base with several condo towers surrounded by the ski slopes, golf course, and water park.
-You can search and book their rooms here
+You can search and book their rooms on their homepage or here

 Most visitors will probably want to stay in Seoul and take the free tourist shuttle bus to Vivaldi Park from Myeongdong (see below for access details); for the best rates, search Agoda for hotel deals in Seoul